DaniloASP/RatesOfAdaptation/README.md

 **CNVnator** is used to identify deleted regions across the genome.
 Installation instructions can be found in https://github.com/abyzovlab/CNVnator

-**LDhat** is used to calculate the population recombination rate (rho).
+**LDhat** is used to calculate the population recombination rate ($\rho$).
 Installation and look-up tables can be found in https://github.com/auton1/LDhat

 **ANGSD** is used to estimate Watterson $\theta$ for the selection of the most appropriate look-up table from LDhat.
 Installation instructions can be found in https://github.com/ANGSD/angsd